How Long Does It Take to Learn Python?

 While Attending a Computer Science Bootcamp

 Computer science bootcamps have become increasingly popular because of their interactive and in-depth courses.
-A bootcamp could help you reach a professional level of Python, and you would have many resources to aid you along the way.
+A Python bootcamp could help you reach a professional level of Python, and you would have many resources to aid you along the way.

 A computer science bootcamp could teach you how to code in Python and help you achieve your dream job in the technology industry.
 Bootcamps range from roughly 6-13 weeks in length depending on the level of expertise you are seeking.